Snowflake OCF Connector: Install and Configure¶

 Alation supports the key pair authentication method for the service account connection to Snowflake.
 To use key pair authentication, a number of key pair authentication-relevant parameters need to be included into the Snowflake URI provided in the Alation catalog.

-Key pair authentication requires a preliminary configuration on Snowflake and on the Alation server before the Snowflake data source can be added to the catalog.
+Key pair authentication requires a preliminary configuration on Snowflake and on the Alation server.

 Configuration on the Snowflake Side¶

-Generate and assign a key pair to the user account you created for Alation.
+Generate a private key and a public key.
+Assign the public key to the service account you created for Alation.
 Refer to Key Pair Authentication & Key Pair Rotation in Snowflake documentation for details.

-Once the private key is generated, store the private key securely in your local machine as it needs to be uploaded in Alation while configuring the key pair authentication.
+Store the private key securely on your local machine as it will need to be uploaded in Alation while configuring the key pair authentication.

 The following error is seen while connecting using a JDBC connection to Snowflake using Key Pair Authentication.
-The error is specific to versions like OpenSSL 1.1.1g version and running on Windows / Ubuntu.
+The error is specific to the OpenSSL version 1.1.1g running on Windows / Ubuntu.

 Error: